- Home

 Grades included in the earned rate and GPA calculation are “A”, “B”, “C”, “D”, and “F”.
 Grades of “I”, “IP”, and “W” are not included in calculating a student’s SAP GPA.
 Grades of “I”, “IP”, and “W” are counted as coursework attempted and will be used to determine SAP status for attempted hours.
 If the SAP status was “warning”, the SAP assignment for the upcoming semester will be “warning”.
 If the SAP status was “suspension”, the SAP assignment for the upcoming semester will be “suspension”.
 If this is the first SAP term, the student will be evaluated at the end of the next SAP evaluation.

 Incomplete and in progress grades, transfer credit, exemption credit, credit for previous experience, grades for audited courses and articulation credit are not included in the financial aid GPA.
 Students who receive “I” or “IP” grades will have those grades factored in their attempted or earned rate when a grade has been assigned.
 The grade must be assigned by the next semester’s SAP evaluation period unless the student falls under extenuating circumstances related to national qualifying emergencies.
-In such cases, official documentation must be submitted to the Registrar's Office for evaluation.
+In such cases, official documentation must be submitted to the Office of the Registrar for evaluation.
 The student’s financial aid award will not be retroactively affected; however, the financial aid award will be affected going forward if the final grade(s) results in financial aid warning or suspension.
 The student's financial aid for state aid will be retroactively affected if the student falls below the 3.0 GPA for the Zell Miller Grant; or below the 2.0 for the HOPE Grant if the student is at a 30 or 60 credit hour checkpoint.
 Grades received for Learning Support do not affect GPA, but the hours are calculated in the formula to determine the 66.66% earned rate.
 ESL coursework is excluded for SAP requirements.

 5. Termination of Financial Aid